sbchengyiwei/Vicky_Blog/Monotone Stack/Monotone Stack.md

               count[c]--;
               if (inStack[c]) continue; // already in stack, don't push(pop is only executed by the following smaller characters) (acdc acbc) while (!stack.isEmpty() && stk.peek() > c) {
-                  // If there are same characters afterwards, pop can be executed if (count[stack.peek()] != 0) {
+                  // If there are same characters afterward, pop can be executed if (count[stack.peek()] != 0) {
                      inStack[stack.pop()] = false;
                   } else break; // can not pop, still on the top of stack --> infinite loop